viksant/viksant.github.io/_posts/2022-10-23-Cyborg_machine_THM.md

         esac
 done
 ```
-From here we can understand that the command "c" will be executed.
-It means we can pass it a bash command to become root,so lets do it:
+From here we can understand that the parameter "c" will be executed.
+It means we can pass it as a bash command to become root, so lets do it:

 ```shell
 sudo /etc/mp3backups/backup.sh -c "chmod +s /bin/bash"